Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Experiments

-Fig.~\ref{fig:prot1_duke} presents rank-1 accuracy results on the DukeMTMC-reID dataset.
-Due to lack of query sequences with length greater than four, we consider query sets with a maximum of four cameras, while gallery size is fixed to two.
+Fig.~\ref{fig:prot1_duke} presents rank-1 accuracy results on the DukeMTMC-reID dataset following the FSP protocol.
+Due to dearth of query sequences with length greater than four, we consider query sets with a maximum of four cameras, while gallery size is fixed to two.
 The results are averaged over all such possible gallery sets.
-Our approach consistently outperforms other fusion techniques with both ResNet-50 and AlexNet baselines, while increasing the accuracy with fusion.
+Our approach consistently outperforms other fusion techniques on both ResNet-50 and AlexNet baselines, while increasing the accuracy with fusion.
+We provide additional results on a third dataset (MSMT17~\cite{wei2018person}) in Section 4 of supplementary.